 During the HITRUST assessment, maturity levels are scored for each control – from 0% non-compliance to 100% compliant.
 The score for each control equals the sum of the products of the weight maturity model level multiplied by the maturity level rating for all the maturity model levels.

 HITRUST certification confirms that the organization has passed the comprehensive security evaluation and maintains compliance with relevant data loss prevention and information risk management regulations.
-To achieve certification, the organization must work with an authorized HITRUST external assessor and successfully complete the HITRUST CSF validated assessment.
+To achieve certification, the organization must work with an authorized HITRUST external assessor and successfully complete one of the two types of HITRUST validated assessment.
 Once achieved, certification is valid for 24 months.
 The certification process has four main steps:

 - Readiness Assessment,